MalkistCoder/PixelCam/README.md

 ## Instructions

+Before you do anything, install [Python](https://python.org/) and PIP.

 First, clone the repository or download the `.zip` file.

 Then, open the folder in Terminal/Command Prompt/PowerShell, and run these commands.